 This paper will hopefully help in the selection of an appropriate polymer for your application.
-First thing to keep in mind is: polymer selection is dictated by the required performance.
-Due to the continual increase in polymer demand, the performance of polymers has been heavily modified to conform to various customer driven needs.
+The first thing to keep in mind is: that polymer selection is dictated by the required performance.
+Due to the continual increase in polymer demand, the performance of polymers has been heavily modified to conform to various customer-driven needs.
 Thankfully we now have many polymer options to choose from, but now with all the options picking the appropriate plastic can be a challenge.
 Within this paper we will show how using simple logical decisions, a designer can select the most appropriate polymer for the job.

 Plastics can be divided into two major categories: thermoplastic and thermoset.
 Thermoplastic polymers are formed by applying heat and can be reformed multiple times.
 Thermoset polymers are formed chemically, by radiation or heat and are irreversible.
 The focus of this paper will be directed toward thermoplastics.
 The table below demonstrates a sample of thermoplastic choices available on the market.